-Options for a Career in Building Surveying
+What can a career in Building Surveying offer you?

-Building Control Surveyors
+What are Building Control Surveyors?

 (Also known as Building Control Officials, Building Inspectors or Building Consent Officers).